-A. "Owner" for the purpose of this Permit and in the context of stormwater associated with construction activity is SCDOT.
-The Owner has operational or design control over construction plans and specifications, including the ability to make modifications to those plans and specifications.
-The SCDOT Director of Construction or an appointed designee must complete and submit, if required, the appropriate NOI form as specified in Section 2.2.
+- A. "Owner" for the purpose of this permit, and in the context of stormwater associated with construction activity means the person with operational or design control over construction plans and specifications, including the ability to make modifications to those plans and specifications. - B. "Operator" for the purpose of this Permit, and in the context of stormwater associated with construction activity, means any person who has day-to-day operational control of activities at a Project, which are necessary to ensure compliance with the SWPPP for the Project or other Permit conditions.
+For projects undertaken by SCDOT, this person is typically the SCDOT Resident Construction Engineer (RCE). - C. "Secondary Operator" for the purpose of this Permit, and in the context of stormwater associated with construction activity, means a contractor hired by the owner/operator who has day-to-day operational control of activities at a Project which are necessary to ensure compliance with the SWPPP for the Project or other Permit conditions.

-- B. "Operator" for the purpose of this Permit, and in the context of stormwater associated with construction activity, means any person who has day-to-day operational control of activities at a Project, which are necessary to ensure compliance with the SWPPP for the Project or other Permit conditions.
-This person is typically the SCDOT Resident Construction Engineer (RCE). - C. "Secondary Operator" for the purpose of this Permit, and in the context of stormwater associated with construction activity, means a contractor hired by SCDOT who has day-to-day operational control of activities at a Project which are necessary to ensure compliance with the SWPPP for the Project or other Permit conditions. - D. The Permittee's responsibility to comply with requirements of this Permit extends until Permit coverage is terminated in accordance with requirements of Section 5. - E. The Prime Contractor hired by SCDOT for a Project will become a Secondary Operator with SCDOT upon signing the awarded contract.
+- D. "Permittee" for the purpose of this Permit means the entity granted authorization to discharge under this permit, SCR160000. - E. The Permittee's responsibility to comply with requirements of this Permit extend until coverage is terminated in accordance with requirements of Section 5. - F. For projects undertaken by SCDOT, the Prime Contractor hired by SCDOT for a Project will become a Secondary Operator with SCDOT upon signing the awarded contract.
 The Secondary Operator must complete the agreement found in Appendix B of the SCDOT Contract.
-The agreement is to be signed in accordance with the signatory requirements of §122.22 of South Carolina Regulation 61-9.
-The agreement is to be maintained with the SWPPP.
+The agreement is to be signed in accordance with the signatory requirements of \$122.22 of South Carolina Regulation 61-9.
+The agreement is to be maintained with the SWPPP. - G. For projects not undertaken by SCDOT, the Secondary Operator must sign an SCDOT Contractor Certification Form 800.06 prior to any work being performed on the Project.
+It is preferred that it be signed at the Preconstruction Meeting.